zetapush-demo/avengers-chat/TUTORIAL.md

 ## Writing UI and worker interaction
 -------------------------------------------------------------------------------

-You are free to implement your own UI so we won't explain how to code a message form or a messages container with HTML/CSS (you can stole our UI to quickly finish this tutorial).
+You are free to implement your own UI so we won't explain how to code a message form or a messages container with HTML/CSS (you can steal our UI to quickly finish this tutorial).

 The required parts of you front are the following :